-You may have read about our new partnership with Debonair which gives extra perks such as free hotel credit and upgrades.
+You may have read about our partnership with GTC which gives extra perks such as free hotel credit and upgrades.
 Most major hotel chains have these special schemes that you can only book through agents.
 Hilton’s scheme is called Impressario.
-Debonair have recently become members of Impressario and hope to be able to offer the full range of perks soon.
-In the meantime, please do feel free to submit a booking request as we may be able to get the same perks anyway.

 I booked with a Hilton Impressario agent and got a fantastic deal.
 Normally the base rate at the Conrad is around £230 a night.
 The deal was for 3 nights for the price of 2 and with $100 credit, an upgrade, early check-in and late checkout.
 This meant that for £240 per night I could get the Duplex suite, which looked really nice.
 I was also hopeful I may get an upgrade to a one bedroom suite.
 The rate was also cancellable until the last minute which was handy since I did have to move my dates at the last minute.